dotonebit/Project-Euler/README.md

 See: https://projecteuler.net/about

-This repository is dedicated to publish my solutions to the problems found in Archives.
+This repository is dedicated to publishing my solutions to the problems found in Archives.